Kevin A. Ross

-Kevin Andrew Ross (born June 1, 1963) is an American host of the syndicated court show America's Court with Judge Ross, a podcaster, producer, writer, and former judge on the Los Angeles County Superior Court in California.
+Kevin Andrew Ross (born June 1, 1963) is an American television personality, podcaster, producer, writer, and former judge on the Los Angeles County Superior Court in California.
+Since 2010, he has presided over the Daytime Emmy nominated syndicated reality courtroom show, America's Court with Judge Ross.

 Biography

-Early Years
+Early years

 A Los Angeles native, Ross attended Gardena High School, where he was student body president and president of the District-Wide Association of Student Councils for the Los Angeles Unified School District.
 He went on to become student body vice president and later president of Morehouse College, graduating from the Atlanta HBCU with a degree in Political Science.
 Ross received his Juris Doctor from Southwestern Law School.
 There, he continued in various leadership roles, including class president and chapter president of the National Black Law Students Association.
 Ross also became a member of the African-American Greek-lettered fraternity Kappa Alpha Psi.

-Law and Politics
+Law and politics

 An internship working for the Los Angeles County District Attorney's Office at the height of the crack cocaine epidemic convinced Ross that victims and those living in underserved communities needed advocates to represent their interests.
 He decided to become a deputy district attorney, and later worked as a hardcore gang prosecutor responsible for implementing controversial civil gang nuisance injunctions.

-Ross entered politics in 1995, running for a seat on the Los Angeles City Council, finishing third despite endorsements from the Los Angeles Times and LA Weekly publications.
-He was subsequently appointed to the LA County Parks and Recreation Commission, and co-founded The New Leaders, an organization created to train and prepare the next generation of African-American leaders.
+Ross entered politics in 1995 by running unsuccessfully for the Los Angeles City Council.
+That year he also co-founded The New Leaders, an organization seeking to train the next generation of African-American leaders.

-Initial Media Employment
+Initial media employment

-Ross began contributing op-ed pieces for the New York Times, Los Angeles Times, Los Angeles Sentinel and Los Angeles Daily News.
+Ross began contributing op-ed pieces for newspapers including the New York Times.
 He was named co-host of "The People's Connection" on 103.9 KACE, before being given his own show on Disney's KTZN 710 The Zone.
 Ross later hosted and produced a weekend program on Talkradio 790 KABC until he retired to begin his judicial career.